MicrosoftDocs/VBA-Docs/api/Project.Application.CalendarDateShadingEdit.md

 ## Example

-The following example changes the background color of working days in the base calander to a stippled purple and the color of nonworking days to gray.
+The following example changes the background color of working days in the base calendar to a stippled purple and the color of nonworking days to gray.

 ```vb